-- Patent and other intellectual property litigation or claims.
-We have from time to time received, and may in the future receive, communications alleging possible infringements of patents and similar intellectual property rights of others.
-We constantly monitor, with the support of our outside attorneys when deemed necessary or advisable, the chances of such intellectual property claims being successfully asserted.
-We record a provision when we estimate that the claim could successfully be asserted in a court of law, when the loss is considered probable and in the absence of a valid offset or counterclaim.
-In the event of litigation which is adversely determined with respect to our interests, or in the event we need to change our evaluation of a potential third-party intellectual property claim based on new evidence or communications, this could have a material adverse effect on our results of operations or financial condition at the time it were to materialize.
-In December 2004, we settled certain disputes with respect to claims and litigation relating to possible infringements of patents and similar intellectual property rights of others.
-An accrual of \$10 million had been established at December 31, 2003 for such claims and it will be paid in the first quarter of 2005 in accordance with a final settlement agreement.
-No additional accrual has been recorded in 2004 since no other risks were estimated to result in a probable loss. - Other claims.
+- Pension and Post Retirement Benefits.
+Our results of operations and our balance sheet include the impact of pension and post retirement benefits that are measured using actuarial valuations.
+These valuations are based on key assumptions, including discount rates, expected long-term rates of return on funds and salary increase rates.
+These assumptions are updated on an annual basis at the beginning of each fiscal year or more frequently upon the occurrence of significant events.
+Any changes in the above assumptions can have an impact on our valuations.
+As of December 31, 2005, we have a total benefit obligation estimated at \$323 million, and total plan assets estimated at \$194 million resulting in an unfunded status of \$129 million, of which \$56 million was registered in our balance sheet at December 31, 2005. - Other claims.
 We are subject to the possibility of loss contingencies arising in the ordinary course of business.
 These include, but are not limited to: warranty costs on our products not covered by insurance, breach of contract claims, tax claims and provisions for specifically identified income tax exposures as well as claims for environmental damages.
 In determining loss contingencies, we consider the likelihood of a loss of an asset or the incurrence of a liability, as well as our ability to reasonably estimate the amount of such loss or liability.
 An estimated loss is recorded when it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 We regularly reevaluate any losses and claims and determine whether they need to be readjusted based on the current information available to us.
 In the event of litigation that is adversely determined with respect to our interests, or in the event we need to change our evaluation of a potential third-party claim based on new evidence or communications, this could have a material adverse effect on our results of operations or financial condition at the time it were to materialize.